antoinersx/pumpfun-bundler/README.md

 **Don't miss out!** To get ths Pump.fun Bundler and start dominating the memecoins market today.
 If you want to see a full launched, check [here](https://medium.com/@AntoineRSX/how-to-launch-a-meme-coin-on-pump-fun-with-a-bundler-bot-0f7bdd87054f).

+## Updates
+Infinity AIO V4.0 3 - Aug - 2024
+Added PnL Table (2.
+Wallet UI -> 9: Calc PNL)
+Added Magic Mode (2.
+Launch UI -> 3: Magic Mode)

+Magic Mode
+Wont say much, but if ur sniping, this is prolly the fastest and most consistent method now, after tests the results were as follows with no VPS and a 50$ helius RPC. block 1 block 3 block 4 block 1 if you see "error invalid public key input" after a few JITO TX links, pls check the PF to see if they landed, sometimes it false errors after the bundle lands

 ## FAQs

 **What is a bundler in crypto?**